themehybrid/mythic/readme.md

 * `functions.php` - Functions file first called by WordPress to bootstrap the theme.
 * `index.php` - Unused fallback template that's required in WP's system.
 * `package-lock.json` - Used by NPM to lock dependencies (don't edit).
-* `postcss.config.js` - Used by PostCSS for compiling modern CSS.
 * `style.css` - Needed by WP to know this is a theme.
 We use this for configuration, essentially.
+* `webpack.mix.js` - Handles the Laravel Mix configuration.
 * `yarn.lock` - Used by Yarn to lock dependencies (don't edit).

 ### /app